mca91/ITEWR_DC_Course/chapter3.md

 - No: The intercept is just around 32.82$ what is far to low for new build houses in districts with zero crime rate and only high-income people
 - Probably: We expect a nonnegative intercept ($house \, value \geq 0$).
 House values should be lower in districts with high crime rates and a high percentage of low income individuals
+- It can hardly be said if the signs of the estimated coefficients are right as coefficients could be biased

 *** =hint

+Think about the relations of house value and used regressors.
+Use `?Boston` to check what variables measure exactly.

 *** =pre_exercise_code
 ```{r}